libsdl-org/sdlwiki/SDL3/FAQDevelopment.md

 We recommend using SDL_shadercross, a shader compiler that tries to make it easy to go from HLSL to all the shader formats SDL_GPU needs for each backend.
 That said, we recommend not building it yourself, as the build process is complex and has large dependencies.
 You can find builds on the [actions page](https://github.com/libsdl-org/SDL_shadercross/actions?query=branch%3Amain), just be signed into GitHub, and select the latest build from main.

-### I'm trying to use SDL_shadercross as an online (runtime) compiler. <a name="shadercross_runtime" id="shadercross_runtime"></a>

-Unfortunately there's not a lot of help we can provide here.
-If you're stepping outside of how the GitHub Actions builds things, you're bound to run into issues.
-There's some rather large and complicated dependencies underpinning SDL_shadercross and they complicate things significantly.

-We hope to be able to update this answer in the near term with some better documentation around this!

 ### I'm on Linux and trying to run my SDL_GPU application under RenderDoc and don't get a Device, what's going on? <a name="renderdoc" id="renderdoc"></a>
 It's likely that you're running Wayland.
 RenderDoc doesn't support Wayland, please force XWayland and give that a try!